-King lambasted by Australian senator for ‘genocide’ against Indigenous people
+King lambasted by Australian senator for ‘genocide’ against indigenous people

 Charles and Camilla have faced low-key protests during their tour of Australia, which began on Monday, from supporters of First Nations resistance to colonisation, who have been displaying a banner with the word “decolonise” at a number of events.

-The outburst from an elected representative will likely be seen as an embarrassment for Charles making his first visit to Australia as King.
+The outburst from an elected representative is likely to be seen as an embarrassment for Charles, who is making his first visit to Australia as King.

+Ms Thorpe sits as an independent in the upper house of the Australian parliament and issued a statement ahead of the royal visit.

+“As First Peoples, we never ceded our sovereignty over this land.
+The Crown invaded this country, has not sought a treaty with First Peoples, and committed a genocide of our people.
+King Charles is not the legitimate sovereign of these lands,” she said.